Cameron Akioka, piano

 Hailed by the LA Opus as a pianist with “impressive aplomb and virtuosity,” Japanese-Korean American pianist Cameron Akioka performs and competes frequently as both a solo and collaborative artist around the country.
 She is currently pursuing a Doctor of Musical Arts degree at Northwestern University under the tutelage of James Giles.
 Cameron graduated with a Master of Music from the University of Southern California as a student of Jeffrey Kahane and Ick Choo Moon.
 She is also a graduate of Rice University with bachelor’s degrees in Piano Performance and English Literature, studying with Jon Kimura Parker.

 Accompanied by Cameron’s love for music is her love for literature: as part of the English major requirement at Rice, she presented a thesis project that explored the relationship between musical and literary form.
 Nominated for a departmental award, the project highlighted how figures such as Robert Schumann, Alfred Tennyson, Virginia Woolf and Ludwig van Beethoven drew from different platforms of expression in order to create dimension to their works.
 Each of these seminal figures have shaped Cameron’s own narrative voice at the keyboard, and continue to do so.
-As she begins her doctoral studies, she plans to expand on her musico-literary research through a dissertation.
+As she pursues her doctoral studies, she plans to expand on her musico-literary research through a dissertation.

 In her free time, Cameron enjoys playing tennis with her family and baking Japanese desserts.